ArcanaPath

 Knight of Pentacles in Shadow work

-Upright: Honouring your steadiness as strength — the unflashy virtues owned without apology.
+Upright: Honoring your steadiness as strength — the unflashy virtues owned without apology.

 Reversed: The workhorse shadow: usefulness as identity, harness as skin.
 Who would you be standing in an unploughed field?